Computer Aided Geometric Design

 Geometric Continuity

 In practice, the modeled objects can be produced from several Bézier curves.
-In the following example, the two curves are joined with the $C^3$ continuity.
-This was done with CATIA V5.
+In the following example, the two curves are joined with the

 To guarantee a certain regularity of fitting, it is necessary to know how to calculate the derivatives of a Bézier curve.
 The following proposition makes it possible.